 People who are familiar with us know that we offer an ACLS course in Oklahoma.
 To be more thorough and complete, however, we also want to provide you with more.
 Not only do we offer top-quality ACLS training, but we now are able to meet your entire certification requirement with our PALS (pediatric advanced life support) and BLS (basic life support) courses.
 The following courses are available:

 Convenience is one of the reasons nursing professionals turn to us when they need their BLS certification in Oklahoma.
 No skills check is necessary in order to receive your ACLS, BLS, or PALS certification or recertification.
 It’s as easy as signing up, studying up, and passing the test.

-Once you pass the test, you will be able to download an instant provider card.
-We will also put your physical card in the mail within one business day.
+Once you pass the test, you will be able to download an instant provider eCard.
+We will also put your physical certificate in the mail within one business day if requested.
 This mean that you can use our service and become certified 24/7 without the hassle of scheduling a skills test or working around other people’s schedules.

 When you choose to take our online PALS course in Oklahoma, you could potentially save money and time.
 If you purchase more than one of our ACLS, BLS, or PALS training courses, our online shopping cart will give you an automatic discount of up to 15%.

 If you know that you will need additional certifications in the future, you can save money by purchasing the classes together.
 Remember, there is no time limit on taking and passing the exam.
 You can purchase all of the classes you need and take the tests on your own time.